WMGC-FM: Magic 105.1/Soft Rock 105.1/Today's 105.1 (2001–2013)

-At 9 a.m. on June 30, 2001, after playing Boyz II Men's "End Of The Road" and a montage of past promotions and liners and a formal goodbye for The Groove, themed to "Last Dance" by Donna Summer, Greater Media returned its trademark "Magic" adult contemporary format with the new call letters WMGC-FM.
-(The "Magic" format was first heard in Detroit on 94.7 as Magic 95, from 1976 to 1987.)
+At 9 a.m. on June 30, 2001, after playing Boyz II Men's "End Of The Road", a montage of past promotions and liners and a formal goodbye for The Groove, Greater Media relaunched its trademark "Magic" adult contemporary format on 105.1 FM, under new call letters WMGC-FM.
+(The "Magic" format was first heard in Detroit on 94.7 FM as Magic 95, from 1976 to 1987.)
 The first song played on the new "Magic 105.1" was "Because You Loved Me" by Celine Dion.

 As an AC station, WMGC competed primarily against the Detroit market's AC mainstay, Clear Channel-owned WNIC.
 Fries continued as station PD, while noted AC consultant Gary Berkowitz consulted the station.
 Greater Media also hired Jim Harper, Linda Lanci and Cyndy Canty away from WNIC to host the station's morning show.
 WMGC stole listeners away from top-rated WNIC almost immediately, jumping to #1 in the Arbitron ratings.
 The ratings battle between the two stations continued for 12 years.

 Like rival WNIC, WMGC typically switched to an all Christmas music format in November and December of each year.
 In 2009, the station billed itself as "The New Home for the Holidays."

-In August 2011, WMGC modified its positioning statement from "Detroit's Best Variety of Yesterday & Today" to "Detroit's Only Variety..." under new Program Director Brian Figula, to reflect its status as Detroit's only remaining traditional AC station after competitor WNIC's switch to a more contemporary hot AC format as Fresh 100.
-WNIC had rebranded as Fresh 100 in December 2010, but remained AC for eight months according to Nielsen BDS.
+In August 2011, WMGC modified its positioning statement from "Detroit's Best Variety of Yesterday & Today" to "Detroit's Only Variety..." under new Program Director Brian Figula, to reflect its status as Detroit's only remaining traditional adult contemporary station after competitor WNIC's switch to a more contemporary hot AC format as Fresh 100 in December 2010.